 Example – As part of the pricing program, a company sometimes defines prices on the basis of sales to or to the payer.
 Within their customer base, some customers have a central payer who is used to sell to many parties.
 Other customers are smaller where the seller and the payer are the same.
 Within the price access sequence, the user sets up accesses for both the seller and the payer.
 The first access searches for a price using the sales document.
 The second is looking for a price based on the sales document payer.
 The user assigns requirement 1 to the second access to indicate that it is only necessary to look for the payor level price if the seller differs from the payer

 - Inter-company (22) – This requirement is met if the document is an intercompany billing document.
 This billing document is the billing of the company code to the sales org company code.
-This requirement should be assigned to those types of conditions that are relevant in the intercompany billing document, such as PI01 and PI02.
+This requirement should be assigned to conditions relevant to the intercompany billing document, such as PI01 and PI02.

 Example – A company receives a sales order from a customer.
-The company code of the shipping plant differs from the company code of the sales organization indicating the sales of the inter-company.
-In addition to the invoice to the customer, an additional invoice is created by the system to indicate the payment of the company code to the sales org company code.
+The company code of the shipping plant differs from the company code of the sales organization, indicating the inter-company sales.
+In addition to the invoice to the customer, the system creates an additional invoice to indicate the payment of the company code to the sales org company code.
 The company’s policy is to charge the sales company’s code for a fixed amount per unit of material for the transaction.
-In the pricing procedure, the user configures the condition type PI01 to maintain fixed amounts and also assigns the requirement ’22’ so that it can only be accessed when an inter-company invoice is generated.
+In the pricing procedure, the user configures the condition type PI01 to maintain fixed amounts and assigns the requirement ’22’ so that it can only be accessed when an inter-company invoice is generated.
 If the amount has to be in

 - Free goods pricing (55) – This requirement is met if the item category for the item has the price indicator ‘B’ – Free goods prices.
 The 100 percent discount is automatically applied to the system using the R100 condition in the pricing procedure.
 Requirement ’55’ should be assigned to this type of condition in the pricing procedure so that it applies only to free items.